eugenetedkim/olive-table/TYPESCRIPT_MIGRATION.md

 ## 1.5 Next Steps After User Model Migration

-After successfully migrating the User model to TypeScript, follow these steps to complete the migration of related components:
+After successfully migrating the User model to TypeScript, we need to convert the rest of the components that interact with it.
+This section will guide you through migrating controllers and routes while maintaining a functioning application during the transition process.

 ### 1.5.1 Understanding the Parallel Files Approach

-The most reliable way to migrate from JavaScript to TypeScript is using a parallel files approach:
+The most reliable way to migrate from JavaScript to TypeScript is using a parallel files approach, which offers several key benefits:

+1. **Risk Reduction**: By keeping both versions functional during migration, you maintain a working system at all times
+2. **Incremental Testing**: Each converted file can be tested individually
+3. **Easy Rollback**: If issues arise, you can revert to the JavaScript version instantly

+Here's how the parallel files approach works:

 1. **Keep JavaScript files functional during migration**
    - Original `.js` files remain untouched and working